hadley/adv-r/Exceptions-Debugging.md

 * Getting help: what to do if you can't figure out what the problem is

-As with many other parts of R, the approach to dealing with errors and exceptions comes from a LISP-heritage, and is quite different (although some of the terminology is the same) to that of languages like Java.
+As with many other parts of R, the approach to dealing with errors and exceptions comes from a LISP-heritage, and is quite different (although some of the terminology is the same) from that of languages like Java.

 ## Interactive analysis vs. programming